Foxconn chairman says aims to step down to pave way for younger talent

 When asked by Reuters if he would quit as chairman, Gou said he was moving in that direction, although any decision needed to be discussed with the company's board.

-"I dont know where you got the information from.
-But I have to say, basically, I'm working toward that direction - to walk back to the second line, or retire ...
+"I don't know where you got the information from.
+But I have to say, basically, I'm working towards that direction - to walk back to the second line, or retire ...
 I have been busy for 45 years.
 I should hand it over to young people," Gou said.

 "I will be involved in the major direction of the company, but not involved in daily operation.